marcselis/Easywave2MQTT/README.md

 # Easywave2MQTT: Easywave support for [Home Assistant](https://www.home-assistant.io/).

 I started this project because I have [Niko](https://www.niko.eu/) Easywave devices in my house, but wanted to automate them with [Home Assistant](https://www.home-assistant.io/).
 [Home Assistant](https://www.home-assistant.io/) has no built-in support for Easywave, but is very extensible and easy to interface with via its [MQTT Integration](https://www.home-assistant.io/integrations/mqtt/).

 I chose for this approach over a native integration because you have to write those in Python and I am more a C# guy :smiley:.
 Since .NET 5 you can program in C# for Linux, which means also for [Home Assistant OS on Raspberry PI](https://www.home-assistant.io/installation/raspberrypi).

-**This project is a work-in-progress that I work on in my free time.**
+**This project is a work-in-progress that I work on in my free time.**  The current version is usable, but requires some manual work to get it to work.
+Check the [Installing as Home Assistant Add-On](#installing-as-home-assistant-add-on) section for more information.

 ## What is Easywave?